ssaldner/pure3d/docs/architecture/SIP.md

 Here is the file and folder layout of a workspace
 * folder `meta`: with json files containing metadata.
 These files can be created/updated by filling out forms, or they can be directly manufactured by the edition writers, or both.
 	* file `dc.json`: the file with Dublin Core metadata
+	* a `license.txt` file, containing the text of a license
+	* a `license.json` file, containing attributes of the license, e.g. its url, whether it is open, and something that codes the permissions that Pure3D has to show it to users for viewing/downloading
 	* `.json` files corresponding with other supported metadata schemes
 * folder `description`: contains the introductory texts of the edition, as a set of markdown files.
 These markdown files may link to each other and to files in the `media` folder below.
 There will be some overlap between the content of these files and the more formal content of the metadata files.
 	* `intro.md`: short introduction to the edition